source-foundry/Hack/README.md

 ### A typeface designed for source code

 Hack is designed to be a workhorse typeface for code.
 It has deep roots in the libre, open source typeface community and expands upon the contributions of the [Bitstream Vera](https://www.gnome.org/fonts/) &amp; [DejaVu](http://dejavu-fonts.org/wiki/Main_Page) projects.
-The project is in active development and we welcome your input.
+The project is in active development.
+We welcome your input and contributions.

 ### Contents